 With access to the database containing this patient’s information, the health worker can easily get an overview of the patient’s past medical history, allergy history, before administering the drugs.

-Same goes for emergency situations in hospital settings.
+The same goes for emergency situations in hospital settings.

 Also, Read; How I Passed the PLAB 1 Exam: Dr. Usman Zahid